Deep Metric Learning with Chance Constraints: Abstract

 \section{Abstract}

-Deep metric learning (DML) aims to minimize empirical expected loss of the pairwise intra-/inter- class proximity violations in the embedding image.
+Deep metric learning (DML) aims to minimize empirical expected loss of the pairwise intra-/inter- class proximity violations in the embedding space.
 We relate DML to feasibility problem of finite chance constraints.
 We show that minimizer of proxy-based DML satisfies certain chance constraints, and that the worst case generalization performance of the proxy-based methods can be characterized by the radius of the smallest ball around a class proxy to cover the entire domain of the corresponding class samples, suggesting multiple proxies per class helps performance.
 To provide a scalable algorithm as well as exploiting more proxies, we consider the chance constraints implied by the minimizers of proxy-based DML instances and reformulate DML as finding a feasible point in intersection of such constraints, resulting in a problem to be approximately solved by iterative projections.
 Simply put, we repeatedly train a regularized proxy-based loss and re-initialize the proxies with the embeddings of the deliberately selected new samples.
-We apply our method with the well-accepted losses and evaluate on four popular benchmark datasets for image retrieval.
-Outperforming state-of-the-art, our method consistently improves the performance of the applied losses.
+We applied our method with 4 well-accepted DML losses and show the effectiveness with extensive evaluations on 4 popular DML benchmarks.
 Code is available at: \href{\codeurl}{CCP-DML Framework}